-A little while back we debunked five of the biggest beauty myths that women continuously fall for.
+A little while back we debunked five of the biggest famous beauty myths that women continuously fall for.
 Needless to say, there are plenty more myths out there that are continuing to derail our efforts to achieve hair, skin and body perfection.
 Don’t get fooled by myths and misinformation.
 Get the real scoop in our second instalment of debunking famous beauty myths.

 Acrylic Nails Always Look Fake